Cennepal/netbox-cisco-discovery/README.md

 # Hey, isn't this a worse version of NB Diode?
 Yes, but this was made before Diode came out.
 Plus, cloud-subscriptions make my skin crawl.

+# VLSM Subnets?
+Nope, this thing only supports big ol' /24 and nothing else.

 # Docker?
 Have fun!